In the press

 We gave them lots of hints and tips and let them use our photos which they seemed very happy about!

-So if you've got a tricky sloping garden and want to 'level up', have a read of the finished article here, or get in touch with us directly so see how we can help.
+So if you've got a tricky sloping garden and want to 'level up', simply click on the image to have a read of the finished article, or you can always get in touch with us directly so see how we can help.

-And you can see lots more photos of our multi-level photos here
+And you can see lots more photos of our multi-level garden, as well as all our other projects here

 A long narrow plot